Invizabel/The-Silent/README.md

-﻿# TheSilent is an active dns enumeration tool!
+﻿# TheSilent is a basic vulnerabilty scanner!